amaynez/amaynez.github.io/_posts/2021-03-24-starting-the-adventure.md

 - automatic [sitemap.xml](http://amaynez.github.io/sitemap.xml)
 - automatic [archive page](http://amaynez.github.io/archive/)
 - changed the styling of the [tags page](http://amaynez.github.io/tags/)
+- added the tags and archive pages to the main menu with icons
 - included linkedin and reddit in the share post icons
 - included linkedin icon in the contact info
-- added a Table of Contents for the posts page (can be both sticky + collapsable or static + fixed and it is optional per post)
+- added a responsive and automatic _Table of Contents_ for the posts page (optional per post and with the choice of being sticky or inline)
-- added MathJax support (optional per post)
+- added MathJax support for math equations in the posts (optional per post)
-- added view on github link button for posts (optional per post)
+- added "view on github" link button for posts (optional per post)
+- added a "curtain" to keep the disqus comment section masked until the reader clicks it.
+- _in progress:_ add a sidebar for the post tags and share links

 As a summary, Hugo and Gatsby might be much faster than Jekyll to build the sites, but their complexity I think makes them useful for a big site with plenty of posts.
 For a small site like mine, Jekyll provides sufficient functionality and power without the hassle.

+I created a [clean version of my site as a template for others to use here](https://github.com/amaynez/amaynez.github.io/tree/clean_template).
 Let me know in the comments or feel free to contact me if you are interested in a detailed walkthrough on how to set it all up.

 #### Hosting
-Since I decided on Jekyll to generate my site, the choice for hosting was quite obvious, **Github Pages** is very nicely integrated with it, it is free, and it has no ads!
-Plus the domain name isn't too terrible ([amaynez.github,io](https://amaynez.github.io)).
+Since I decided on Jekyll to generate my site, the choice for hosting was quite obvious, **[Github Pages](https://pages.github.com)** is very nicely integrated with it, it is free, and it has no ads!
+Plus the domain name isn't too terrible ([amaynez.github.io](https://amaynez.github.io)).